Interested in local restaurant discounts? Join Caring Club.

 We offer multiple training opportunities:

 • Gulfstream Learning series featuring nonprofit trainers from the Georgia Center for Nonprofits.
-Submit this form to register for the upcoming sessions.
-More information is available here.
+Register for the upcoming sessions.
+Learn more →

 • Investor Readiness for Nonprofits.
 In partnership with Creative Coast, this executive leadership development program is designed to teach nonprofit leaders how to effectively engage investors, donors, and philanthropic organizations.
 Additionally, the six-week course teaches skills like discovering investors, communicating the ‘story’ of an organization, and targeting messages for different demographics.